kocherlab/pipemake/docs/filetypes.rst

 Pipeline configuration guide
 ****************************

 A pipeline configuration file begins with the `pipeline` keyword, which is used to define the name of the pipeline.
-As this name is used to identify a pipeline within `pipemake`, it must be unique.
+As this name is used to identify a pipeline within pipemake, it must be unique.
 Next is the `version` keyword, which is used to define the version of the pipeline and is included to track changes to the pipeline over time.

 The configuration file then consists of the following required sections: `parser`, `setup`, and `snakefiles`.